 We stepped into cute little pubs and bars and sipped on drinks.

-We went to muscle beach and Beau did a muscle up because, of course:
+We went to muscle beach and Jeremy did a muscle up because, of course:

 We went to Manhattan Beach with sushi in hand and had a picnic and then fell asleep on the cool sand.